-Previously I was working on a Nexus Repository Manager setup for different environments like a test and a production environment with different privileges, roles, repositories, users etc.
+Previously, I was working on a Sonatype Nexus Repository setup for different environments, like a test and a production environment with different privileges, roles, repositories, users, etc.

-The problem with such setups is simple: You usually do it manually which in consequence is error-prone.
-If you are doing that more than once, it becomes cumbersome and you are asking yourself: Isn’t there a simpler solution to make that setup more reproducible?
+The problem with such setups is simple: You usually do it manually, which is error-prone.
+If you are doing that more than once, it becomes cumbersome, and you are asking yourself: Isn't there a simpler solution to make that setup more reproducible?

-The Nexus Repository Manager starting with version 3+ provides a Provisioning REST API which allows to upload scripts to Nexus and execute those scripts which makes it possible to do such kind of setup in a scripted manner.
+The Sonatype Nexus Repository starting with version 3+ provides a Provisioning REST API, which allows to upload scripts to Nexus and execute those scripts, which allows such setup in a scripted manner.

 So now we have taken the first barrier.
 The next one is in front.
 How to test such setups?